squinkylabs/SquinkyVCV/docs/thread-booster.md

 Another limitation is that Thread Booster does not boost the thread(s) that move data between Rack's audio engine and the Audio (sound card) Module(s).

+## Is it dangerous to run at "realtime" priority?

+If you scour the Internet you fill find some warnings about boosting thread priorities to super high thread priorities, saying that there is a danger your computer will become unresponsive, possibly even needing to be re-booted.

+While in general this is true, it is not true that raising the priority of a single thread will do this, as a single thread can at worst use all the cycles of a single core.
+For the last 10 years or so all CPUs have more than one core, so there will always be plenty of CPU left over.

+Most audio program in fact do raise the priority of their audio threads, and of course work fine.
+So, while we don't guarantee that Thread Booster will fix all clicks and pops, we do believe that it is very unlikely to do any harm.

 ## Questions for testers

 Please use our [GitHub issues](https://github.com/squinkylabs/SquinkyVCV/issues) to send us feedback.
 Some things we are curious about: